followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/BaseWidget/1 Configuration/tooltip/shadow/offsetX.md

 ===========================================================================

 <!--shortDescription-->
-Specifies the horizontal offset of the tooltip's shadow relative to the tooltip itself measured in pixels.
+Specifies the horizontal offset of a tooltip's shadow relative to the tooltip itself.
+Measured in pixels.
 <!--/shortDescription-->

 <!--fullDescription-->